franceme/franceme.github.io/pages/experience.md

                 "FROM":"08/01/2021",
                 "TO":"Present",
                 "TEXT-DESC": [
-			'Assisting students with their problems',
+			'Assisting students with their problems.',
-			'Enhancing the autograding capabilities via Python scripting' ],
+			'Enhancing the autograding capabilities via Python scripting.'
+                ],
                 "SKILLS": [
                     'Static Analysis',